Story of William Edgar Geil - The First One Hiked the Entire Great Wall of China

 His investigation also clarified the misunderstanding among foreigners on the westernmost end of the Great Wall of China.
 Jiayuguan was thought to be the west end of Great Wall, but Geil discovered that there were still continuous wall to its west.

-More Stories of Great Wall of China:
+Read stories of others who have walked the entire Great Wall of China: